JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 > “Well, that’s just gambling.”

 It caught me off guard.
-Not because it felt dismissive—though it did—but because it touched on something deeper.
+Not just because it felt dismissive, but because it touched on something deeper.
 It made me reflect: *Is that true?
 Was I just lucky?
-Are my successes built on skill, chance, or some blend of both?
+Are my successes built on skill, hard work, chance, or some blend of all of these factors?
 And what really is gambling, anyway?*

 This question unraveled a thread that went far beyond investing.
 I started thinking about risk, control, and uncertainty—not just in markets, but in all of life.
-And I came to believe that asking whether investing is gambling reveals more about how we think about meaning, agency, and possibility than it does about portfolios or price charts.
+And I came to believe that asking whether investing is gambling reveals more about how we think about meaning, agency, and possibility than it does about the nitty gritty of investing research.

 ## A Personal Journey: Luck, Hard Work, and Choices